Triathlete’s Complete Guide on How to Train for an Ironman

 - Consider what is most important to you on race day: Do you want to do your hometown course, or travel to a destination race to make a vacation out of it?
 Would you like your friends and family there to cheer you on, or would you rather fly solo?
 These factors may seem trivial, but they can be really important to your race day experience.

-Among the most popular Ironmans for beginners in the U.S. are Ironman Florida in Panama City Beach in November, Ironman Texas in The Woodlands (back to its usual slot in April in 2022, but this year in October due to COVID), and Ironman Arizona in Tempe in November.
+Among the most popular Ironmans for beginners in the U.S. are Ironman Texas in The Woodlands in April, Ironman Florida in Panama City Beach in November, and Ironman Arizona in Tempe in November.
 It might come as no surprise to see that all three of these courses are flat, which is certainly what attracts newcomers.

 More seasoned athletes like these courses too, because it allows them to chase a personal record (PR).
 Because these races are so popular, entries get snapped up super fast.
 In fact, for races like Ironman Arizona, there’s often tough competition to sign up to volunteer at the race, because volunteers get first shot at registering when race entries open up for the following year.
 (Yes, you read that right!)

+But there are a variety of Ironman and iron-distance courses to suit every kind of triathlete (we’ve rounded up some of the best for you: Triathlete’s 2023 Guide to the Best Ironman and Iron-Distance Races in the U.S.A.)
 No matter what race you decide to enter, you’ll likely need to register a year in advance.
 Ironman is not something to be taken lightly—both from a fitness and a financial perspective.
-The Ironman registration fee alone is $800, and you haven’t even started buying the equipment you’ll need (more on that below).Section divider
+The Ironman registration fee alone starts at $800, and you haven’t even started buying the equipment you’ll need (more on that below).Section divider

 How much time does it take to train for an Ironman?